-The rear seats of your vehicle are equipped with built-in tether strap anchors located behind the seats as described below.
+The front passenger and rear seats of your vehicle are equipped with built-in tether strap anchors located behind the seats as described below.

 Attach the tether strap only to the appropriate tether anchor as shown.
 The tether strap may not work properly if attached somewhere other than the correct tether anchor.